nam-Space/maze/README.md

 ## Usage

-To generate a maze, simply run the script `generate_maze.py`.
+To generate a maze, simply run the script `maze.py`.
 You can specify the dimensions of the maze as command-line arguments:

 bash

-Sao chép mã

 `py maze.py`

-For example, to generate a 20x20 maze:

-bash

-Sao chép mã

-`python generate_maze.py 20 20`